Tataviam: Pre-European settlement

-Traditional language

-Colonial scholars found themselves confused in their attempts to discern the language spoken by the Tataviam.
-Eventually it became clear that errors had been made in compiling their word lists: the vocabularies recorded by colonial scholar C. Hart Merriam were not in fact Tatavian, but rather were from a Chumash dialect, while the vocabularies recorded by Alfred Kroeber and John P. Harrington were of the Uto-Aztecan language, meaning it is probably more likely that their recordings are the language spoken by the Tataviam people before they experienced genocide and language loss.
-Further research has shown that the Uto-Aztecan language belonged to the Takic branch of that language family, specifically the Serran branch along with Kitanemuk and Serrano.
-The last known Tataviam speaker died before 1916.

-Neighboring tribes

-According to settler accounts, the Tataviam were called the Alliklik by their neighbors, the Chumash (Chumash: meaning grunter or stammerer), probably because of the way their language sounds to Chumash ears.
+According to settler accounts, the Tataviam were called the Alliklik by their neighbors, the Chumash, meaning grunter or stammerer, probably because of the way their language sounded to Chumash ears.

 Spanish colonization

 The Spanish first encountered the Tataviam during their 1769-1770 expeditions.
 According to Chester King and Thomas C. Blackburn (1978:536), "By 1810, virtually all the Tataviam had been baptized at Mission San Fernando Rey de España."
-Like many other indigenous groups, they suffered high rates of fatalities from infectious diseases brought by the Spanish.
+Like many other indigenous groups, they suffered high rates of fatalities from Old World infectious diseases brought by the Spanish, in particular small pox, or by their livestock (which brought influenza, anthrax, leptospirosis, and bovine tuberculosis), resulting in major population declines.

-Tataviam land ceded to the United States

-Following the Mexican Cession 1848, the ancestral land of the Tataviam people changed from Mexican rule to being part of the United States.
+Mexican governance

+The Fernandeño Tataviam Band of Mission Indians claims that when the First Mexican Republic passed the Mexican secularization act of 1833 and seized the California missions, that 50 Tataviam leaders where awarded vast land grants amounting to over 18,000 acres, or around 10% of the San Fernando Valley, including vast swaths of what is today northern Los Angeles County.

+American governance

+When the United States annexed California following the Mexican American War, these land grants made by the Mexican government became void, and as such when the California Land Act of 1851 passed, and with the Tataviam rejecting American citizenship, their land entered public domain and was auctioned off by the state.
+Some Tataviam attempted to challenge this seizure in the Los Angeles Superior Court, however, the court found against the Tataviam, as the United States was under no obligation to respect Mexican land grants.
+By 1900 the Tataviam had lost all their land, and as such where ineligible to receive an Indian Reservation.

 The United States Indian Affairs decided to group the Tataviam with other Indian Villages in the same region, which is now Fort Tejon Indian Reservation.

-The California Genocide

 During the California Genocide from 1846 to 1873, California’s Native American population plunged from perhaps 150,000 to 30,000.
-Many contemporary Tataviam people trace their lineage back to the original Tataviam people through genealogical records, demonstrating the resilience of the Tataviam people in the face of genocide.
+Many contemporary Tataviam people trace their lineage back to the original Tataviam people through genealogical records.

 Alfred L. Kroeber (1925:883) estimated the combined population of the Serrano, Kitanemuk, and Tataviam to be 3,500 people in 1770.
 By 1910, their population was recorded at 150.

+The Fernandeño Tataviam Band of Mission Indians claims that there are over 900 Tataviam, all of which are from one of three families; Ortega, Garcia, and Ortiz.

+On January 14, 2024, Land Veritas donated 500 acres of land between the Antelope Valley to the Pacific Ocean to the Tataviam Land Conservancy, a non-profit group founded by the Fernandeño Tataviam Band of Mission Indians.
+The uninhabited land consists of a few unpaved roads, and a concrete pad that the conservancy hopes to turn into an educational center.